reactjs/react.dev/content/docs/addons-animation.md

 People often use `ReactTransitionGroup` to animate mounting and unmounting of a single child such as a collapsible panel.
 Normally `ReactTransitionGroup` wraps all its children in a `span` (or a custom `component` as described above).
 This is because any React component has to return a single root element, and `ReactTransitionGroup` is no exception to this rule.

-However if you only need to render a single child inside `ReactTransitionGroup`, you can completely avoid wrapping it in a `<span>` or any other DOM component.
+However if you only need to render a single child inside `ReactTransitionGroup`, you can completely avoid wrapping it in a `<span />` or any other DOM component.
 To do this, create a custom component that renders the first child passed to it directly:

 ```javascript
 function FirstChild(props) {